liranmatcu/Docker_Security_Labs/protocols/ssl/server/readme.txt

-Store server certifcates and keys.
+Store server certificates and keys.